 Fellow night call is in-house obstetrics-only at UCSF Mission Bay with approximately three calls per month, which counts towards with the 80-hour work week.
 Fellows are supervised by faculty who are in-house and immediately available.

 Fellows have twelve months of protected research time distributed throughout the three years of fellowship.
 All fellows are required to take the six-week summer course Training In Clinical Research (TICR), which provides coursework in designing clinical research, introductory biostatistics, and database management.

-Miriam Kuppermann, PhD, MPH serves as a research advisor to all of the MFM fellows and is primary mentor for many.
-She is also the Vice Chair for Clinical Research, Director of the Program in Clinical Perinatal and Comparative Effectiveness Research, and the Director for the CTSI Resident Research Program.
+Miriam Kuppermann, PhD, MPH serves as a research mentor for many fellows.
+She is the Vice Chair for Clinical Research, Director of the Program in Clinical Perinatal and Comparative Effectiveness Research, and the Director for the CTSI Resident Research Program.
 She has a long track record of NIH, AHRQ, and March of Dimes funding.

 Susan Fisher, PhD, leads the Translational Research Program in Perinatal Biology and Medicine in the MFM division and is the Director of the UCSF Human Embryonic Stem Cell Program and Faculty Director of the Sandler-Moore Mass Spectrometry Facility.
 Her work as been supported by the NIH for over 30 years, and she has trained numerous graduate students and clinical and postdoctoral fellows.

 Tracey Woodruff, PhD, MPH is the Director of the Program on Reproductive Health and the Environment and the Pregnancy Exposure to Environmental Contaminants Research and Prevention Center.
 Her funding comes from NIEHS, the Wellness Foundation, and USEPA.